Justin Turner Player Props: Red Sox vs. Orioles

 - Turner hit .278 with 36 doubles, 13 home runs and 51 walks.

-- Among the qualifying hitters in MLB last year, his batting average ranked 29th, his on-base percentage ranked 33rd, and he was 57th in the league in slugging.
+- Among qualifying hitters in MLB action last year, he ranked 29th in batting average, 33rd in on-base percentage, and 57th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.